Manager or Leader

 My Career

 Throughout my career, I have been approached many times over the past ten years or so about taking on a management role.
-Anyone who knows me where this has been discussed, you already know what my answer was.
+Anyone who knows me where this has been discussed already knows my answer.

 “No way in hell, not for me.”

 So, in most cases, it was agreed that I would function in a mentor/advisory role.
 I have spent many years mentoring others to be empowered and have a voice.
 I have worked equally in this capacity with my immediate team(s) and management team(s).
 I am notorious for having chat sessions with others while in meetings, guiding them in what they might want to say or do based on the context of the discussion.
-I had somewhat of an answer if I was providing others with guidance.
+I had an answer about whether I was providing others with guidance.
 So, why would I not be the one to speak up and give the answer and be the leader?
 The answer is simple: empower those around you to make their voices heard.
 This builds confidence in others and empowers them.
 It also means that I am learning from others because they may interpret something differently in their message delivery.
-I feel successful by seeing others feel and be successful.
+I feel successful when I see others succeed.

-So, you might think this could be interpreted as the role of a manager.
-I disagree here, and now I will digress (maybe).
+This could be interpreted as the role of a manager.
+I disagree, and now I will digress.

 Manager Roles